Cabo-HDMI-VGA-USB/Competitive-Programming/README.md

 # Competitive-Programming
-The competitive programming wiki of your team
+The competitive programming wiki of our team

 # How to run the Script
 ```sh